vwxyzjn/minimal-adam-difference/README.md

-# minimal-adam-layer-norm-bug-repro
+# minimal-adam-difference

-This is a minimal repro for a bug in Adam when using LayerNorm for RLHF.
+This is a minimal repro for early aggresive updates in PyTorch Adam when doing PPO + RLHF.

-**TL;DR.** I found that the gradients of the `LayerNorm` parameters seem "off" compared to those in OpenAI's tensorflow codebase.
-These gradients further cause an larger effect on all the parameters in the model when using the Adam optimizer.
-However, if we use the `SGD` optimizer, then the undesirable effects on all the parameters are significantly reduced.
+**TL;DR.** PyTorch Adam causes an aggresive initial policy update.

 ## Setup

 I record the original query, response, and rewards from https://github.com/openai/lm-human-preferences and save them in https://huggingface.co/datasets/vwxyzjn/lm-human-preferences-debug/tree/main .
-I also record the weights and gradeint of the first two epochs of training with Adam and GradientDecent optimizers.
+I also record the weights and gradeint of the first two epochs of training with Adam and optimizers.

 Here is a table summarizing the files and their contents: